 Along all these and other possible concerns, some of you may be wondering if self-hypnosis is suitable for your issues, or your level of mental fitness.
 Well, let's use some common sense here.
 If you have a little cut on your hand that a bandage will take care of, you don't go to the doctor for that.
 But if your cut is so big that you need some stitches, of course that you won't try to fix it yourself.

 Likewise, if you want to get rid of a habit, whether physical or emotional, or instill some positive suggestions into your psycho-physical make-up, you can use self-hypnosis without thinking twice about it.
-But if you have a deep depression, visual or audial hallucinations, urges to hurt yourself or others, or any other strange and extreme deviations from "normal" experiencing - then you won't play with self-hypnosis, just like you wouldn't self-medicate for a serious physical problem.
+But if you have a deep depression, or suffer from visual/audial hallucinations, with possible urges to hurt yourself or others, or any other strange and extreme deviations from "normal" experiencing -- then you won't play with self-hypnosis, just like you wouldn't self-medicate for a serious physical problem.

 The Censor at the Door to Subconscious

-The main reason for it is our censor, a mental function which operates between our conscious and subconscious fields.
-Its job is to prevent anything unwanted to slip from conscious field into subconscious, and the other way - it's protecting our precious ego from that gamut of unconscious thoughts, impressions, emotions, that inner chatter that's constantly going on below the surface of our consciousness.
+The main reason for it is our censor, a mental function which operates between our conscious and subconscious levels of functioning.
+Its job is to prevent anything unwanted to slip from conscious field into subconscious, and the other way -- it's protecting our precious ego from that gamut of unconscious thoughts, impressions, emotions, that inner chatter that's constantly going on below the surface of our consciousness.

 That's why we don't succeed to affect our executive subconscious at normal waking state.
 If you happen to smoke, you can keep telling yourself that you are a non-smoker until you turn blue, but that censor only sees that as an "assault on the status quo", and won't let your suggestion reach your subconscious.